Indie author

 Perfect Day for a Book

-Alarm rings at 7AM - maybe 8.
+Alarm rings at 7AM – maybe 8.
 I like to get an early start to the day, but not too early.
 The sky outside is gray, the air is crisp, the leaves have begun to turn.
-There is nothing on the agenda for the day - at least, nothing terribly pressing.
-Maybe some laundry, or … Continue reading Perfect Day for a Book
+There is nothing on the agenda for the day – at least, nothing terribly pressing.
+Maybe some laundry, or Continue reading

 My Reading Routine

 This one was suggested to me, and I thought it would be a cool thing to share!
-So, I've mentioned in a previous post that during college I sort of fell off the reading wagon due to the extensive amount of academic-based reading that was required for my major.
-Reading became a chore for me, … Continue reading My Reading Routine
+So, I’ve mentioned in a previous post that during college I sort of fell off the reading wagon due to the extensive amount of academic-based reading that was required for my major.
+Reading became a chore for me, Continue reading